Solving dog behavior problems starts with the human.

 Problems related to Fear

-Low stress thresholds and the associated fear can lead to a great many behavior problems.
-One of the goals of a training program is to raise the stress threshold of the dog so that it is less sensitive to fear eliciting stimuli.
+Low stress thresholds and the associated fear can lead to many behavior problems.
+One of the goals of a training program is to raise the stress threshold of the dog so it is less sensitive to fear eliciting stimuli.
 Some problems associated with fear are separation anxiety, fear aggression, submissive urinating, house breaking, not coming when called, excessive barking, jumping, and chewing.

 Canine Communication Breakdown